Azure Data Lake Storage

 Massively scalable and secure data lake for your high-performance analytics workloads.

 Build a foundation for your high-performance analytics

 Eliminate data silos with a single storage platform.
 Optimize costs with tiered storage and policy management.
 Authenticate data using Microsoft Entra ID (formerly Azure Active Directory) and role-based access control (RBAC).
 And help protect data with security features like encryption at rest and advanced threat protection.

-Highly secure with flexible mechanisms for protection across data access, encryption, and network-level control.
+Highly secure storage with flexible mechanisms for protection across data access, encryption, and network-level control

 Cost optimization via independent scaling of storage and compute, lifecycle policy management, and object-level tiering

 Scale to match your most demanding analytics workloads

-Meet any capacity requirements and manage data with ease, with the Azure global infrastructure.
-Run large-scale analytics queries at consistently high performance.
+Meet any capacity requirements and manage data with ease with Azure global infrastructure.
+Run large-scale analytics queries with consistently high performance.